Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/infrastructuremgmt/_index.md

 We use [Terraform](https://www.terraform.io/) to define the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 Terraform allows to write declarative configuration files defining the infrastructure we use in the different solutions.

+Terraform follow the principle of "desired state".
+Configuration files describe to Terraform the components needed to run the different solutions in Altinn 3.

+Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.

+As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.

+This is crucial for the Altinn DevOps team to being able handle an infrastrucre at this scale.

 We use the [Terraform Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest) that allows lifecycle management of
 Microsoft Azure using the Azure Resource Manager APIs.
 This is a provider maintained by the Azure team at Microsoft and the Terraform team at HashiCorp.

+The resource ARM Apis are used to verify state of infrastucture and perform changes.

 We use [Azure Devops Repos](https://azure.microsoft.com/services/devops/repos/) to store our Terraform scripts for the different solutions.
 We use [Azure Devops Pipelines](https://azure.microsoft.com/services/devops/pipelines/) to run the Terraform scripts.